Sustainable Organizations: Lessons from Igalia

 • Open Data: Making information accessible and useful drives collaboration, innovation, and informed decision-making.
 Publicly available data empowers oversight by official institutions and civil society, reinforcing transparency and accountability.

 • Data Security & Privacy: While transparency is essential, user privacy must be a top priority.
-Ethical data management practices should ensure that personal information is protected while maintaining openness in public data.
+Ethical data management practices should ensure that personal information is always protected while public data is open.